wonkey-coders/wonkey/modules/ncurses/pdcurses/docs/IMPLEMNT.md

 This document is for those wishing to port PDCurses to a new platform, or just wanting to better understand how it works.
-Nothing here should be needed for application programming; for that, refer to PDCurses.md, as built in doc/, or distributed as a file separate from this source package.
-This document assumes that you've read the user-level documentation and are very familiar with application-level curses programming.
+Nothing here should be needed for application programming; for that, refer to [USERS.md] and [MANUAL.md], in man/ .
+This document assumes that you've read the user- level documentation and are very familiar with application-level curses programming.

 If you want to submit your port for possible inclusion into the main